guoxiangke/wp/wp-content/plugins/custom-css-js/readme.txt

 == Changelog ==

+= 3.12 =
+* 01/03/2018
+* Reverse to the `wp_footer` function for the footer scripts, as the `print_footer_scripts` function is used also in the admin, which lead to many broken back-ends

+= 3.11 =
+* 01/03/2018
+* Use the `print_footer_scripts` function for the footer scripts (https://wordpress.org/support/topic/footer-code-position-before-external-scripts-is-overridden/)
+* Escape selectively the HTML characters in the editor (https://wordpress.org/support/topic/annoying-bug-in-text-editor/)

 = 3.10 =
+* 12/15/2017
 * Fix: https://wordpress.org/support/topic/broken-layout-of-code-snippet-type-color-tag-css-html-js-on-main-list-table/
 * Feature: add filter by code type
 * Feature: make the 'Modified' column sortable